CausticLang/CausticLexer/README.md

 - A group containing no named nodes will return a list of its nodes' results
 - A group containing nodes with "[anonymous](#anonymous)" names returns the last matched anonymous nodes' return value
 - A group containing [named](#naming) nodes returns a dict containing a mapping of the names to the nodes' results
+- Any [unpack](#unpack) nodes will unpack either their elements (sequence) or their names and values into the surrounding group's result

 Mixing anonymous and named expressions in a single group will result in an error